Melvin Edwards: 1960–1964: Early career, first Lynch Fragments

 After finishing the majority of his studies at USC, Edwards asked graduate student and sculptor George Baker to teach him to weld.
 Edwards took additional night classes with Baker in 1962 to learn more about the technique and process.
 To help support his family, Edwards found employment in a ceramics factory owned by fellow USC graduate Tony Hill, where he was trained in specialized finishing techniques to complete the modernist ceramics produced in the factory.
 In addition, he later found work at a film production company owned by Novros's father.
 The company's office was located near June Wayne's Tamarind Lithography Workshop (now the Tamarind Institute), and Edwards would visit the center during his lunch breaks, meeting influential national artists such as George Sugarman, Richard Hunt, Leon Golub, and Louise Nevelson, as well as Museum of Modern Art (MoMA) print curator Riva Castleman.
-Living in Los Angeles, Edwards was also introduced to the work of a number of Mexican muralist artists, including David Alfaro Siqueiros, Diego Rivera, and José Clemente Orozco, which he said inspired him to similarly draw on his cultural background in his art to communicate his social and political views.
+Living in Los Angeles, Edwards was also introduced to the work of a number of Mexican muralist artists, including David Alfaro Siqueiros, Diego Rivera, and José Clemente Orozco, which he said inspired him to similarly draw on his cultural background in his art in order to communicate his social and political views.

 Edwards spent several years in the early 1960s experimenting with different welding techniques, eventually buying his own equipment and setting up a studio in a garage that Hill owned.
 In 1963, this experimentation resulted in a small abstract relief sculpture titled Some Bright Morning, comprising a shallow cylindrical form accented by bits of steel, a blade-shaped triangle of steel, and a short chain hanging from the piece with a small lump of metal at its end.
 Edwards explained that the title of the piece was a reference to a story from Ralph Ginzburg's anthology 100 Years of Lynchings, a compilation of reports on lynchings in the United States published the year prior.
 The story, as retold by Edwards, relays the narrative of a black family in Florida successfully fighting back against their white neighbors who had threatened to come to the property on "some bright morning" (Note: While Edwards has used the quote "some bright morning" in reference to the Florida story from Ginzburg's anthology, the phrase was not actually used in that story.
 The quote originates from a different narrative in Ginzburg's book about a farmer in Georgia who was lynched in 1919 after engaging in labor organizing.) in order to kill them.
 This sculpture became the first in his Lynch Fragments series.
 Partly inspired by developments in the Civil Rights Movement and unrest in Los Angeles over the police killing of a black man in 1962, these welded metal wall reliefs are usually small in size.
-Edwards has described the series as a metaphor for the struggles experienced by African Americans.
-He has employed a variety of metal objects to create these abstract works, including hammer heads, scissors, locks, chains, and railroad spikes.
+Edwards described the series as a metaphor for the struggles experienced by African Americans.
+He employed a variety of metal objects to create these abstract works, including hammer heads, scissors, locks, chains, and railroad spikes.